 The Company accounts for its share-based compensation awards in accordance with ASC Topic 718, Compensation-Stock Compensation ("ASC 718").
-ASC 718 requires all share-based payments to employees, including grants of employee stock options, to be recognized in the statements of operations based on their grant date fair values.
+ASC 718, which requires all share-based payments to employees, including grants of employee stock options, to be recognized in the statements of operations based on their grant date fair values.
 For stock options granted to employees and to members of the board of directors for their services on the board of directors, the Company estimates the grant date fair value of each option award using the Black-Scholes option-pricing model.
 The use of the Black-Scholes option-pricing model requires management to make assumptions with respect to the expected term of the option, the expected volatility of the common stock consistent with the expected life of the option, risk-free interest rates and expected dividend yields of the common stock.
 For awards subject to service-based vesting conditions, the Company recognizes share-based compensation expense, equal to the grant date fair value of stock options on a straight-line basis over the requisite service period.
+The Company accounts for forfeitures as they occur rather than on an estimated basis.

-Share-based compensation expense recognized for the three months ended March 31, 2017 and 2016 was included in the following line items on the Consolidated Statement of Operations (in thousands).
+Share-based compensation expense recognized for the three and nine months ended September 30, 2017 and 2016 was included in the following line items on the Consolidated Statement of Operations (in thousands).